Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Method

-Where we seek to estimate the weights vector $w$ to recover the pair density.
-Naively, one would attempt to solve this model using least-squares minimization: $\min_{w} \big\| PD -\boldsymbol{\mathcal{D}} w \big\|^2 $, however, this approach is highly sensitive to noise and is generally unstable numerically when the problem is ill-posed.
-A standard approach for solving ill-posed inverse problems is to use a regularization framework to promote solutions with properties that are based on the information of the data:
+Naively, one would attempt to solve this model using least-squares minimization: $\min_{\text{w}} \big\| \Delta PD_0 -\bm{\mathcal{D}} \bf{w} \big\|^2 $, however, this approach is highly sensitive to noise and is generally unstable numerically when the problem is ill-posed.
+A standard approach for solving ill-posed inverse problems is to use a regularization framework of the form:

-Where $\lambda$ is the regularization parameter that controls the magnitude of the regularization, and the regularizer $\mathcal{R}$ is chosen according to some prior information of the measurement to facilitate solutions with preferable features.
-A widely used regularization approach that addresses the numerical instabilities and produces low variance solutions is the Tikhonov or $\ell_{2}$ regularization \cite{golub1999tikhonov}, where $\mathcal{R}{=}\sum|w_i|^2$.
-Using this regularizer provides the closed-form linear solution: $ w {=} (\boldsymbol{\mathcal{D}}^T\boldsymbol{\mathcal{D}}{+}\lambda \boldsymbol{1} )^{-1} \boldsymbol{\mathcal{D}}^T PD$ that can be solved using singular value decomposition, where $\lambda$ can be obtained using the L-curve method \cite{hansen1993use} or by generalized cross-validation \cite{hansen1998rank}.
+Where the regularizer $\mathcal{R}(\text{\bf{w}})$ is chosen according to some prior information of the measurement to promote solutions with preferable features such as sparsity or smoothness, and $\epsilon$ controls the magnitude of the regularization and can be estimated via the L-curve method using residual and solution norms or by cross-validation \cite{hansen1993use,arlot2010survey}.
+For the examples discussed here, we'll implement the L-curve method.

+Briefly, this curve is obtained when plotting the penalty term of the regularized solution norm $\mathcal{R}(\text{\bf{w}})$ vs the residual norm $\big\| \Delta PD_0 -\bm{\mathcal{D}} \bf{w} \big\| \Delta PD_0$ that can be solved using singular value decomposition.
 This approach promotes stable and smooth solutions and increases the ability to predict their nature.
-However, it also often results in most of $w$ elements having non-zero values, as seen in Fig \ref{fig:NSK}e.
-While this approach handles some of the inversion artifacts, the nature of the solutions it promotes may reduce the ability to resolve weaker signals.
+However, it also often results in most of $\bf{w}$ elements having non-zero values, which may reduce the ability to resolve or explain weaker signals.